Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 WYSIWYG-CKeditor
 ===
-Modified extension of MediaWiki: WYSIWYG.
-Includes extension and other related modifed components.
+This is modified extension of MediaWiki: WYSIWYG -editor.
+This bundle includes WYSIWYG extension and other modifed components related to it.
-Files of this bundle were originally taken from diffeent source bundles of extension WYSIWYG from MediaWiki site www.mediawiki.org.
+Files of this bundle were originally taken from diffrent source bundles of extension WYSIWYG from MediaWiki site www.mediawiki.org.

-You can find more information about MediaWiki extension WYSIWYG here:
+You can find results of this work here (http://github.com/Mediawiki-wysiwyg).

+More information about MediaWiki extension WYSIWYG can be found here:

   https://www.mediawiki.org/wiki/Extension:WYSIWYG
   https://www.mediawiki.org/wiki/Extension_talk:WYSIWYG